• On View

 Hank Willis Thomas

-Well known as a conceptual artist and activist, Hank Willis Thomas’s (b.
-1976, Plainfield, NJ) practice focuses on themes relating to commodity, identity, media, and popular culture.
-Though Thomas uses a range of media, his central conceptual tool is photographic, namely, he employs the imagery of popular visual and consumer culture to take on urgent contemporary questions: What is the role of art for civic life?
-How does visual culture create narratives that shape our notion of who counts in society?
+Hank Willis Thomas’s (b.
+1976, Plainfield, NJ) practice as a conceptual artist and activist focuses on themes relating to commodity, identity, media, and popular culture.
+Experimenting with mixed media and mass-produced imagery, Thomas’s practice includes photography, sculpture, installation, and more.
+He was trained in photography and employs both archival and contemporary imagery from popular culture to take on urgent questions: What is the role of art in civic life?
+How do advertising and visual culture create narratives that shape our notion of value in society?

 Artist Bio

-Born in 1976 in Plainfield, New Jersey, and raised in New York, Hank Willis Thomas earned a BFA in photography and Africana studies at New York University’s Tisch School of the Arts (1998) and a MFA in photography, along with an MA in visual criticism, from the California College of the Arts, San Francisco (2004).
-Additionally, he has received honorary doctorates from the Maryland Institute of Art, Baltimore and the Institute for Doctoral Studies in the Visual Arts, Portland, Maine.
+Born in 1976 in Plainfield, New Jersey, and raised in New York, Hank Willis Thomas earned a BFA from New York University, New York, NY (1998) and a MA/MFA from the California College of the Arts, San Francisco, CA (2004).
+Additionally, he has received honorary doctorates from the Maryland Institute of Art, Baltimore, MD and the Institute for Doctoral Studies in the Visual Arts, Portland, ME in 2017.

 CREDITS